Exhibit A (film): Plot

 Unable to afford their new dream house, the Kings hole up in their old house.
 Appalled, Sheila goes to work and Joe and Judith go to school.
-Andy explores the house and discovers that Shelia favours Joe over Judith as a result of post-natal depression she suffered.
-He finds that Joe has a stash of illegal drugs, a video of Joe receiving oral sex from Claire, and a secret shrine to Claire that Judith has built.
+Andy explores the house and discovers that Sheila favours Joe over Judith as a result of post-natal depression she suffered.
+He finds that Joe has a stash of illegal drugs, a video of Joe receiving oral sex and a secret shrine to Claire that Judith has built.
 On camera, Andy admits that he was the one who hurt Ray to try and get the promotion while Ray was incapacitated.

 That night they are woken up by a smoke alarm and discover that Andy has locked all the doors and windows.
 He then reveals everything he has discovered about the dysfunctional family, including Judith's secret infatuation with Claire.
-Shelia and Joe give Andy an ultimatum - either they leave or Andy does.
+Sheila and Joe give Andy an ultimatum - either they leave or Andy does.
 An angry Sheila also reveals that years ago she secretly aborted her third pregnancy because she feared Andy.

 The next day, Judith returns home from a visit with Claire to discover that her father is about to commit suicide.
-Despite her embrace, Andy chokes her before murdering Joe and Sheila.
-Andy declares he is going to be reunited with his family.
+Despite her embrace, Andy chokes her before murdering Joe.
+Sheila witnesses Andy over the bodies and begins to scream, only for Andy to murder her as well.
+A sobbing Andy declares he is going to be reunited with his family.
 He hits the camera, causing it to roll in front of Judith's face, which reveals that she is still alive.
-Andy then hits and breaks the camera one final time.
+Andy then hits and breaks the camera one final time, leaving Judith's fate unknown.

+The film then cuts, showing the family on the beach together, before Andy notices the camera and shuts it off.